-If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of Forensic Video Analysis.
+If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 Though television is often not an accurate portrayal of the work, it is a real and important role in solving crimes today.

 With the proliferation of smartphones and security cameras today there are more incidents being captured on video than ever before.